About Stockfilm

 How a Box of Family Reels Became Stockfilm

-Stockfilm started when our founder found his grandfather's home-movie reels in a box.
-It is now a small team that preserves, restores, and licenses authentic 8mm and Super 8 footage.
+Stockfilm started in 2015, when our founder found his grandfather's home-movie reels in a box.
+A decade later it is a small team that preserves, restores, and licenses authentic 8mm and Super 8 footage, and it is built to keep doing that for the next hundred years.

 Founder's Story: The Beginning